dryairship/online-election-manager/README.md

 # Online Election Manager

 A cryptographically secure portal to manage online elections, created as a part of the Project Track for the course ESC101A.
-The algorithm is explained in the the [report](https://github.com/dryairship/online-election-manager/blob/master/report/report.pdf).
+The algorithm is explained in the [report](https://github.com/dryairship/online-election-manager/blob/master/report/report.pdf).
 The presentation slides are available [here](https://docs.google.com/presentation/d/1NUxbyJOmdoJwWQZVxAnTU4Inca59MdIHwtp_aervsp0).

 ## Getting Started
 Follow these instructions to get a copy of the application on your computer :